 - Language skills or the shared rules we use to communicate ideas and information to each other.
 Your child is learning how to use words to share his or her needs and ideas.

 Language and literacy skills help us communicate our needs and also understand the needs of others.
 These skills help your child get along with others, think and solve problems, and express their feelings and ideas.
 Knowing and understanding many different words and concepts also helps prepare your child to read.
 The more words a child knows, the more he or she understands what happens in stories and how to share his or her own.

 Talking, reading and singing with your child are all important ways to develop hearing, understanding and speech skills.
 The more words you share with your child, the better equipped he or she is to learn.
 As your child’s language skills develop, keep encouraging them to improve.
 Be an active listener and work together with your child to encourage learning, because the more your child communicates and shares with you, the better his or her skills become.

-Click here for some common questions and answers about early literacy and general parenting.
+Click here for some common questions and answers about speech, hearing, and language development.

 While each child learns at their own pace, the sections below share some common developmental milestones to look for as your child grows.

 Your baby’s first year is full of speech and language milestones.
 Your baby will progress from simply startling at sounds to actively searching for and engaging with their source.
 You can introduce communication skills through changes in your tone of voice and through interactive games like peek-a-boo.
 As your baby grows, his or her cry will change to tell you about specific needs with different sounds, gradually adding gestures and even simple words.
 You’ll also start to see more identifiable moods and emotions.

 Here are some fun ideas to try with your baby: